sashadev-sky/ADT-Guide/README.md

 - `enqueue(el)`: adds an element to the back of the Queue
 - `dequeue`: removes the element at the front of the Queue and returns it
-- `peek`: returns the element at the front of the Queue
+- `first`: returns the element at the front of the Queue
+- `empty`: return true if the Queue does not contain any elements.

 ### Implementations